nextauthjs/next-auth/README.md

 ## Customization

-NextAuth now auto-generates simple, unbranded authentication pages for handling Sign in, Email Verification, callbacks, etc.
+NextAuth automatically crates simple, unbranded authentication pages for handling Sign in, Email Verification, callbacks, etc.

-These are generated automatically with the appropriate sign in options based on the supplied configuration, but you can still create custom authentication pages if you would like to customize the experience.
+These are generated based on the configuration supplied, You can create custom authentication pages if you would like to customize the experience.

 *This documentation will be updated closer to release.*